cosinekitty/astronomy/source/kotlin/doc/-astronomy/rotation-eqd-hor.md

 #### Return

-    A rotation matrix that converts EQD to HOR at `time` and for `observer`.
+A rotation matrix that converts EQD to HOR at time and for observer.
 The components of the horizontal vector are: x = north, y = west, z = zenith (straight up from the observer).
 These components are chosen so that the "right-hand rule" works for the vector and so that north represents the direction where azimuth = 0.

 ## Parameters